wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.0.5 =
+* It is now possible to use pseudo function REPLACE and EXPLODE

 = 1.0.4 =
 * Limit the number of update of the DB
 * Resolve a bug which delete valid link